Illustration of men with varying leg sizes.

 Furthermore, there’s no system that we need to mould ourselves into.
 We aren’t powerlifters who are judged based on three lifts.
 We’re not bodybuilders who need to conform to certain judging criteria.
 So it’s okay if you never squat or deadlift.
 It’s also okay if you only squat and deadlift.
 But I think people enjoy these articles because we talk about the correct and the best way to do things.

 The case I want to make in this article is that we should take a balanced approach with our lifting routines.
 We shouldn’t necessarily prioritize the squat over every other lift, but we shouldn’t be neglecting it, either.
 That’s easier said than programmed, though.
-How often should we be squatting and deadlifting?
-How many sets should we be doing per workout?
+How often should we squat and deadlift?
+How many sets should we do per workout?
 And does the squat always need to be the very first lift that we do?

 I also want to argue that if we’re trying to build a strong and aesthetic physique, there’s more than just the squat, bench press, and deadlift.
 Choosing big compound lifts for our shoulders (such as the overhead press) and our upper backs (such as the chin-up) is just as important.
 In addition to that, if we don’t have isolation lifts for our arms (such as biceps curls, triceps extensions, and perhaps even some forearm training), our arms will likely lag behind.
 And even with all that, we haven’t done anything to bulk up our necks.